Apr 26, 2022

 While environmental toxins might be an overlooked cause, it is important to address ALL areas of concern (stress, nutrient deficiencies, lifestyle factors, etc.) when dealing with thyroid issues.

-Foods to Temporarily Avoid
+Foods to Temporarily Avoid or Reduce

 While there is some contradictory information in the nutrition world, it might be helpful to avoid certain foods as a precautionary while you sort out re-balancing thyroid function.
 Eliminating certain foods during this time does not necessarily mean you can never eat them again.
 Everyone is unique in how they react to these typical “problem” foods so it’s easiest to avoid them for a short period of time to see if they improve your symptoms.
 Common “problem” foods are ones that contain goitrogens such as soy, millet, and cruciferous vegetables.
 As well, gluten is a common issue for people with low thyroid function.